The Fragrance of White Tea

 The scent finishes with elements of sensual, aromatic musk, spicy and verdant cashmere, warm, dry and slightly oily cedar wood and creamy sandalwood.

-White Tea And Fig Diffuser Oil
+White Tea Bamboo Diffuser Oil Blend

 In Conclusion